hbowie/practopians/content/beliefs/parenthood.md

 Body:

-Parents have an obligation to help their children become healthy, happy adults who make their own positive contributions to society.
+**[Parents][parenthood]** have an obligation to help their children become healthy, happy adults who make their own positive contributions to society.

+[parenthood]: ../tags/parenthood.html